NAFTA - Chapter 11 - Investment

 Factual overview and nature of the claim

-Resolute’s claim relates to measures allegedly adopted by the Government Nova Scotia and the Government of Canada, in support of a SC paper mill located near Port Hawkesbury, Nova Scotia.
-Resolute contends those measures discriminated in favor of the Port Hawkesbury mill and resulted, among other damages, in the closing of Resolute's Laurentide mill located in Shawinigan, Québec, in 2014, depriving Resolute of its investment in that mill (and the value of other investments).
+Resolute’s claim related to alleged measures from the Government of Nova Scotia in 2012 providing financial to a SC paper mill located near Port Hawkesbury, Nova Scotia.
+Resolute argued that those measures discriminated in favor of the Port Hawkesbury mill and caused financial damage to Resolute’s SC Paper mills located in Québec.

 This case is governed by the arbitral rules of the United Nations Commission on International Trade Law.
 Additional documents related to this case can be viewed at the website of the Permanent Court of Arbitration.